egeberkaygulcan/dstest/README.md

 ## Prerequisites

 > [!NOTE]
-> Code was tested on macOS on arm64 architecture.
-Other platforms may require additional setup.
+> Code was tested on Linux and macOS.
+Windows is not supported at the moment.

 ### Running via Docker (recommended)
 You'll need to [install Docker](https://docs.docker.com/get-docker/).